-Cerebral palsy is a term of convenience applied to a group of motor disorders of central origin defined by a clinical description1.
+Cerebral palsy is a descriptive term applied to a group of motor disorders of central (brain) origin defined by a clinical description 1.
 It covers a range of cerebral disorders that result in childhood motor impairment.
 The impairment must stem from non-progressive malfunction of the brain (rather than the spinal cord or muscles).

-Approximately 2 in every 1,000 children born in South Australia have cerebral palsy, which equates to approximately 37 newly diagnosed children each year for the period 1993 - 2007.
+Approximately 2 in every 1,000 children born in South Australia have cerebral palsy, which equates to approximately 37 newly diagnosed children on average each year for the period 1993 - 2007.
 Despite improvements in antenatal, intrapartum and postnatal care, there has been little change in the incidence of cerebral palsy over many years.

 Cerebral palsy affects an individual's ability to control movement and posture.
-Whilst the word "palsy" means "paralysis", a more accurate description of the muscle symptoms experienced by sufferers of cerebral palsy might be weakness (paresis) and an inability to make voluntary movements and to suppress involuntary ones.
+Whilst the word "palsy" means "paralysis", a more accurate description of the muscle symptoms experienced by sufferers of cerebral palsy might be weakness (paresis) and an inability to make controlled voluntary movements and to suppress involuntary ones.